Finding out I had ADHD changed my life

 I even heard my parents talking about it–for DAYS.
 It still somehow didn’t register what they were talking about.
 On day THREE, I finally noticed the tree.
 That’s what I mean by missing obvious things…

-It’s because of stuff like this that ADHD women are looked at as lazy, ditzy, dumb, overly sensitive, spacey, stupid, lost, and destined to never “live up to her potential.”
+Because of this, ADHD women are viewed as lazy, ditzy, dumb, overly sensitive, spacey, stupid, lost, and destined to never “live up to her potential.”

 At 28 years old, while panicking about my tax situation, a doctor finally thought to assess me for ADHD.